Dave Tough (music producer)

 Dave Tough (born Springfield, Missouri) is an American multi-instrumentalist, producer, engineer, songwriter and music industry educator.
 He is also a member of the band Xavier & Ophelia who released their debut album X&O in 2011.
-Tough has released two solo albums, one in 1999 and one in 2005, and he has won the grand prize in the John Lennon Songwriting Contest twice, in 2009 in the country category, and in 2013 in the electronica category.
-He has also written and produced songs for shows such as Hart of Dixie, Nashville, Hemlock Grove, and the Seth Rogen film Observe and Report.
-Tough has won two GMA Covenant Awards (the Canadian equivalent to the Dove Awards) for his work producing, engineering, and writing songs with guitar instrumentalist Sean Spicer.
+Tough released two solo albums, one in 1999 and one in 2005, and he won the grand prize in the John Lennon Songwriting Contest twice, in 2009 in the country category, and in 2013 in the electronica category.
+He has also written and produced songs for shows including Hart of Dixie, Nashville, Hemlock Grove, and the Seth Rogen film Observe and Report.
+Tough has won two GMA Covenant Awards (the Canadian equivalent of the Dove Awards) for his work producing, engineering, and writing songs with instrumental guitarist Sean Spicer.

 Early life, education

-Dave Tough was born and raised in Springfield, Missouri.
+Dave Tough was born in Springfield and grew up there.
 He attended the same high school as Brad Pitt, Kickapoo High.
-Tough developed an early interest in music, and in his youth started playing saxophone, later transitioning to drums, bass, piano and guitar.
-While attending the University of North Texas in the mid-1990s, he performed with several bands in the Dallas area including serving as drummer for the R&B ensemble of Al "TNT" Bragg, and he worked as a disc jockey for jazz from May to August 1997 at KNTU 88.1 FM.
-He graduated from the University of North Texas in August 1998 with a BA in music and a focus on jazz and the jazz drum set.
+Tough developed an early interest in music and in his youth started playing saxophone, later transitioning to drums, bass, piano, and guitar.
+While attending the University of North Texas in Denton northwest of Dallas in the mid-1990s, he performed with several bands in the Dallas area including serving as drummer for the R&B ensemble of Al "TNT" Bragg, and he worked as a disc jockey for jazz from May to August 1997 at KNTU 88.1 FM, the college station.
+He graduated from UNT in August 1998 with a BA degree in music and a focus on jazz and the jazz drum set.

 Music career

 1998–99: Music business career, I'm Right Here

 Tough worked at Capitol Records/EMI from July 1998 to June 1999.

-After five years in Texas, he then moved to Los Angeles to work for a variety of music and entertainment companies.
-He worked at BMG Music Publishing and did technology consulting for Warner Music Group.
-He attended Pepperdine University from 1999 to 2001 on a scholarship, graduating with a Master of Business Administration in April 2001.
+After five years in Texas, he moved to Los Angeles to work for a variety of music and entertainment companies.
+He worked at BMG Music Publishing and in technology consulting for Warner Music Group.
+He attended Pepperdine University in Malibu, California from 1999 to 2001 on a scholarship, graduating with a Master of Business Administration in April 2001.
 He also has an ADR certificate from Pepperdine School of Law.

-After a recommendation from WEA CEO Dave Mount, he worked as a copyright coordinator at Warner/Chappell Music Publishing in Los Angeles.
-While in Los Angeles he also studied under music engineers such as Bruce Swedien, Allen Sides, and Neil Citron, he has been a voting member of The Recording Academy.
+After a recommendation from Warner-Elektra-Atlantic (WEA) CEO Dave Mount, he worked as a copyright coordinator at Warner/Chappell Music Publishing in Los Angeles.
+While in Los Angeles he also studied under music engineers including Bruce Swedien, Allen Sides (who began Ocean Way Recording), and Neil Citron (additionally a guitarist from Toronto).
+Tough has been a voting member of The Recording Academy.